mlebkowski/aterian/Readme.md

 Just drop them in the src directory.
 It lights up like a christmas tree, but that is ok for now, we’ll handle that in the next step.

+## Provide some deps for `InventoryService`

+Monolog and Guzzle are some fine implementations of the PSR standards, we will use them.
+I could not find the Allegro SDK on packagist, so I will stub that along with the Aterian dependencies.